For a bit of light reading ...

 If the worker requests the first aid record some time after the injury, the worker should request the record from the employer.
 If the employer is no longer in business, the worker should direct his or her request to the prime contractor.
 It is recommended that prime contractors and employers develop a procedure for handling worker’s requests.

-After completing your CETS course you will receive a HSF ID number and then have access to create an online account with The Heart and Stroke Fountadion (HSF) Portal.
-You are then able to sign in at anytime to access your first aid certification card.
+When completing your CETS course you will have access to create an online account with either Canadian Red Cross or The Heart and Stroke Fountadion (HSF) Portal.
+You are then able to sign in at anytime to access your First Aid certification card.

 Low hazard work - high hazard work